 Radiograph of root canals with root canal fillings

-Obvious signs will emerge once there is an infection of the root canal space.
-These can involve swelling and sometimes pus discharge from the surrounding gums.
+When there is an infection of the root canal space, obvious signs such as swelling and sometimes pus discharge from the surrounding gums may emerge.

 However, not all signs and symptoms listed here will be observed in patients themselves.
-A dentist/dental surgeon or an endodontist (root canal treatment specialist) will be the best person to make the best judgement and diagnose your condition.
+A dentist/dental surgeon or an endodontist (root canal treatment specialist) will be the best person to diagnose your condition.

-Having the root canal treatment procedure can help patients save their teeth from extraction.
-Patients can preserve the well-being of their teeth without having to resort to extraction which can be a painful and time-consuming process.
+Root canal treatment can save teeth from extraction.
+Patients can preserve their teeth without having to resort to extraction and replacement treatment which can be a time-consuming process.

-Root canal treatments get rid of the pain caused by inflammation in the pulp of the tooth.
-By removing any abscess, the treatment also helps to reduce the risk of infection in your mouth which can result in unwarranted pain and bleeding.
+Root canal treatment resolves the pain caused by inflammation in the tooth pulp.
+The treatment also helps to reduce the risk of oral infection which can result in unwarranted pain and bleeding.

 Risks and Complications of Root Canal Treatment

-The root canal treatment procedure is commonly practised and generally safe.
-However, like any delicate procedure, there are risks involved.
+The root canal treatment procedure is common and safe practice.
+However, like any delicate procedure, there are minor risks involved.
 Most of the possible complications are limited to the well-being of the tooth or its supporting structures.

 Some of the common complications are listed below.

-- There are aberrations of the tooth anatomy that result in a higher chance of procedural complications.
-These complications include:
+- There are aberrations of the tooth anatomy that result in a higher chance of procedural complications which include: